COVID-19 scare for British royal Kate, Duchess of Cambridge

-British royal Kate, the Duchess of Cambridge, is self-isolating and has cancelled her engagements after someone she came into contact with later tested positive for COVID-19.
+The Duchess of Cambridge is self-isolating and has cancelled her engagements after someone she came into contact with later tested positive for COVID-19.

-“Last week the Duchess of Cambridge came into contact with someone who has subsequently tested positive for COVID-19,” a spokesperson for Kensington Palace said on Monday.
+“Last week the Duchess of Cambridge came into contact with someone who has subsequently tested positive for COVID-19,” a spokesperson for Kensington Palace said on Monday (British time).

 “Her Royal Highness is not experiencing any symptoms, but is following all relevant government guidelines and is self-isolating at home.”

-Kate, wife of Queen Elizabeth’s grandson Prince William, attended a number of events last week, most prominently the Wimbledon tennis championships in London on Friday.
+Kate Middleton, wife of the Queen’s grandson Prince William, attended several events last week, most prominently the Wimbledon tennis championships in London on Friday.

 Kate Middleton forced to self-isolate following Wimbledon.